In this article

 Once they do feel proud of their progress, they'll also feel inclined to tell their friends about it.

 Word-of-mouth pro tip: When we feel proud of something, we are naturally inclined to talk about them.
 There are many ways your brand can utilize social media to give your customers social currency.

-For Fitbit, that’s fitness progression and goal achievements.
-For apparel, you can use hashtags to celebrate fan photos, like Black Milk clothing does.
+For Fitbit, that's fitness progression and goal achievements.
+For apparel, you can use hashtags to celebrate fan photos, as Black Milk clothing does.